-The Centre for Science Communication and the Department of Media, Film and Communication at the University of Otago are offering an exciting new Minor in Science Communication.
-The minor is designed to complement an existing major in either the humanities or the natural sciences with the latest in science communication, both practical and theoretical.
+The Minor in Science Communication, co-taught with the Department of Media, Film and Communication at the University of Otago, is designed to complement an existing major in either the humanities or the natural sciences with the latest in science communication, both practical and theoretical.
 It is composed of five papers, four compulsory and one elective.

 The four compulsory papers provide a background to communication theory, an understanding of the societal context within which science and science communication operates, as well as a whole host of practical skills such as film making, hosting public events, and creative nonfiction writing.